Sproglet/docker-get_iplayer/README.md

 This is a smallish (100MB) Docker image that hosts the [get_iplayer](https://github.com/get-iplayer/get_iplayer/wiki) PVR.
 It automatically keeps itself up-to-date with the latest version of get_iplayer.

 The PVR recording feature runs hourly.
 The get_iplayer version is updated daily.
+The get_iplayer showlist is updated every 4 hours.

 ## Image configuration